Morteza Mehrzad

 Morteza Mehrzadselakjani, often referred to as Morteza Mehrzad (born 17 September 1987), is an Iranian volleyball player who plays on the Iran men's national sitting volleyball team.
-With a height of 2.46 m, he also holds the record for the longest hand in the world with a size of 29 cm.
+With a height of 2.47 m, he also holds the record for the longest hand in the world with a size of 29 cm.
 He is known as the tallest living man in Iran and the third tallest living man in the world.
-He won three gold medals at the 2016 Summer Paralympics, 2020 Summer Paralympics and 2024 Summer Paralympics, is two-time World Para Volleyball champion, three-time gold medalist at the Asian Games with Iran men's national sitting volleyball team, and three-time winner of the Golden Ball award for the best player (won in 2019, 2021 and 2022).
+He won three gold medals at the 2016 Summer Paralympics, 2020 Summer Paralympics and 2024 Summer Paralympics, is three-time World Para Volleyball champion, three-time gold medalist at the Asian Games with Iran men's national sitting volleyball team, and three-time winner of the Golden Ball award for the best player (won in 2019, 2021 and 2022).

-He has acromegaly, and has won the Gold medal at the 2016 Summer Paralympics in Rio de Janeiro, 2018 Asian Para Games in Jakarta, 2018 Sitting Volleyball World Championship and 2020 Summer Paralympics In Tokyo and 2022 Sitting Volleyball World Championship in Sarajevo with Iran men's national sitting volleyball team.
+He has acromegaly, and has won the gold medal at the 2016 Summer Paralympics in Rio de Janeiro, 2018 Asian Para Games in Jakarta, 2018 Sitting Volleyball World Championship and 2020 Summer Paralympics In Tokyo and 2022 Sitting Volleyball World Championship in Sarajevo with Iran men's national sitting volleyball team.

 Biography

-Mehrzad was born with a rare medical condition called gigantism which is triggered by excessive growth hormone production in the brain's pituitary gland.
+Morteza Mehrzad had a severe medical condition called gigantism which is triggered by excessive growth hormone production in the brain's pituitary gland.
 He was measured to be over 6 feet 2 inches at the age of 16.
 When he was 15 he had a bicycle accident which caused a serious pelvic fracture.
 The accident stopped his right leg from growing, leaving it about 15 centimeters shorter than his left leg.
 He started to feel depressed after the accident and began using a wheelchair, crutches and a walking stick following the accident.